cdsittampalam/documentation/docs/Partner API.md

 Set Up Live
 -----------

-"For setting up the Partner API on your Live environment, you need to generate a private and public key combination.
-This allows every request in the API to be signed with a public and private key combination."
+For setting up the Partner API on your Live environment, you need to generate a private and public key combination.
+This allows every request in the API to be signed with a public and private key combination.
+The commands are as follows:

 ### Generate Key Pair